2007 London car bombs

-On 29 June 2007, in London, two car bombs were discovered and disabled before they could be detonated.
+On 29 June 2007, two car bombs in London were discovered and disabled before they could be detonated.
 The first device was left near the Tiger Tiger nightclub in Haymarket at around 01:30, and the second was left in Cockspur Street, located in close proximity to the nightclub.

 The first car bomb was reported to the police by the door staff of Tiger Tiger.
 About an hour later, the second car bomb was ticketed for illegal parking, and an hour after that, transported to the car pound at Park Lane, where staff noticed a strong smell of petrol and reported the vehicle to police when they heard about the first device.

 The event coincided with the appointment of Gordon Brown as Prime Minister two days earlier, but Downing Street dismissed suggestions of a connection.
 A close link was quickly established to the Glasgow Airport attack the following day.
 Bilal Abdullah, arrested following the Glasgow attack, was later found guilty of conspiracy to commit murder in relation to both incidents and sentenced to life imprisonment, with a minimum of 32 years in prison.
+His co-conspirator, Kafeel Ahmed, died of injuries sustained in the failed Glasgow attack.

 Discovery of car bombs

 A bomb was reported to the police by the door staff of the Tiger Tiger nightclub in Haymarket.
 At the time, an ambulance crew was attending to a minor incident at the nightclub when they noticed suspicious fumes coming from a vehicle.
-The vehicle was reported to have contained 60 litres of petrol, gas cylinders, and nails.
+The vehicle was reported to have contained liters of petrol, gas cylinders, and nails.
 Scotland Yard reported that while the gas contained in the canisters and the quantity of the canisters remains unknown, further details would be given after they have been analysed by forensic experts.
 The head of Scotland Yard's counter-terrorism command said, "It is obvious that if the device had detonated there could have been serious injury or loss of life."

 According to Sky News, the gas cylinders contained propane, used for patio heaters.

 A second car bomb was believed to have been left in the same area at around the same time.
 The vehicle received a parking ticket in Cockspur Street at 02:30.
 At about 03:30, it was transported to the Park Lane car pound.
 However, staff left the vehicle in a public area after smelling petrol fumes, and they then alerted police upon hearing about the discovery of the bomb at Tiger Tiger.

 Both vehicles were made by Mercedes-Benz.
 The first was a light-green metallic Mercedes-Benz W124 saloon, registration number G824 VFK.
 The second was a blue Mercedes-Benz 280E.
-The cars and their devices were recovered intact for forensic examination and both were found to contain petrol cans, gas canisters and a quantity of nails, with a mobile phone-based trigger.
+The cars and their devices were recovered intact for forensic examination, and both were found to contain petrol cans, gas canisters, and a quantity of nails, with a mobile phone-based trigger.